ziy-eg/Front-end-Mentor-Challenge-01/README.md

 - HTML5 markup
 - CSS custom properties
-- Adobe Photoshop (for editing a new background)
+- Adobe Photoshop (for creating a new background)
 - Adobe Illustrator (for creating vectors)
 - Using **Visual Studio Code** as an editor